 Unless the Lord builds the house, They labor in vain who build it; Unless the Lord guards the city, The watchman keeps awake in vain.

-You can give your best effort, but if you don’t have a good plan, you will fail.
+You can give your best effort, but you will fail if you don’t have a good plan.
 Hard work alone does not bring success.
 The ones that work hard and have a good plan to follow are the ones who enjoy the satisfaction of winning.
 For a Christian, that means that we should be following the plan of God if we want to see something good happen.
 No matter how hard we work following our own plans, it is in vain.
 It will never accomplish what we want it to.
 Whose plans are you following?

 2 Peter 2:1-22